Persian Corridor: Volga River to Stalingrad

+Beyond the Persian Corridor and across the Caspian Sea is the Volga River, flowing into the Caspian from the north.
+It was a major route for Lend-Lease supplies to reach the Soviet heartland.

+One of the objectives of the 1942 German summer offensive was Stalingrad, at the easternmost turn of the Volga.
+The Germans captured part of the city, which blocked river transport of materiel from the Persian Corridor.
+Soviet victory in the Battle of Stalingrad (23 August 1942 – 2 February 1943) reopened the Volga route.

 Personnel

 Cargo was principally handled by special British and American transportation units from the nations' respective combat service support branches, such as the Royal Army Service Corps and the United States Army Quartermaster Corps.
 Many Allied civilian workers, such as stevedores and railway engineers, were also employed on the corridor.
 Many skilled engineers, accountants, and other professionals who volunteered or were drafted into the armed services were made warrant officers to help oversee the complex supply operations.

 In addition to providing logistical support to the Iranians, the Allies offered other services as well.
 The Americans in particular were viewed as more neutral since they had no colonial past in the country as did the British and Soviets.
 The Americans contributed special expertise to the young Shah's government.
 Colonel Norman Schwarzkopf, Sr., who at the outbreak of the war was serving as superintendent of the New Jersey State Police was in August 1942 put in charge of training the Imperial Iranian Gendarmerie (his son, Norman Schwarzkopf, Jr., would command coalition forces fifty years later during the Persian Gulf War.)